dsbowen/hemlock/docs_md/setup/win.md

 **Note 1.** You don't type `$`; it simply indicates the beginning of a bash command.

-**Note 2.** Always make sure you're in your home directory after you open the git bash terminal.
+**Note 2.** For this tutorial, always make sure to change to your home directory after you open the git bash terminal.

 Verify your git installation: